robertbiv/Crypto-Transaction-Tracker/docs/STAKING_QUICK_START.md

 ```

 **What It Does:**
-1. ✅ Scans your Ledger addresses on blockchain
+1. ✅ Scans your wallet addresses on blockchain
 2. ✅ Finds all staking rewards (INCOME transactions)
 3. ✅ Gets price data for each reward date
 4. ✅ Creates tax reports